-3 semester hours Students analyze popular fiction in an attempt to identify the concerns of contemporary America.
+Students analyze popular fiction in an attempt to identify the concerns of contemporary culture.
 Material covered in the course includes print, audio, and the video media.

-PRE: ENG 1123 (Sp)
+PRE: ENG 1123 (FA)

-ENG 3503 Grammar 3 semester hours
+ENG 3503 Grammar

 This course is an intensive study of basic and advanced English grammar.
-PRE: ENG 1113 and ENG 1123 (Fa/Sp)
+PRE: ENG 1113 and ENG 1123 (FA/SP)